wp-plugins/p3-profiler/readme.txt

 Previous version of the plugin (before 1.1.0) did not have theme name detection support.
 If you performed a scan with a previous version, then upgraded to 1.1.0+ to view the scan, the theme name will show as "unknown."

+= How do I get support for P3? =

+We love to make P3 better.
+When reporting a bug, please visit this page so we can get more information:  [http://x.co/p3support](http://x.co/p3support)

+Thanks!

 == Changelog ==

+= 1.1.3 =
+ * Bugfix - regression bug re-introduced in v 1.1.2.
+Thanks to user adamf for finding this so quickly!

 = 1.1.2 =
  * Don't show screen options if there is no table